 Followers of travel influencers are highly engaged and look to them for travel recommendations with 45% of Gen Zers trusting influencer’s travel recommendations, so why not partner with them to increase the reach of your destination marketing?

 SEO is the process of optimising your website using best practice techniques that help your site rank higher in the search engine results pages.
 In turn, this drives more organic traffic and more business to your airport’s site.

 Ultimately, SEO relies on the same basic principle as marketing – knowing your target customer.
 There is no point in spending time, effort, and money attracting more traffic to your online flight ticket booking page if those who land on the page aren’t interested in what you have to offer.

 Use a CRM system to help categorise customers and prospects by search criteria – how they’re searching, location and other factors.
 The more specific you can be, the more effective your SEO strategy.

 SEO basics to consider:

-Planning a successful destination marketing post-pandemic requires good data, a clear strategy, engaging content and ongoing testing to achieve a high return on investment.
+Successful destination marketing requires good data, a clear strategy, engaging content and ongoing testing to achieve a high return on investment.

-Choose Rezcomm’s Plug-and-Play Airport Marketplace and select from a wide range of travel, marketing and customer modules to make building and executing your campaigns a breeze.
+With Rezcomm’s Plug-and-Play Marketplace you can select from a wide range of travel, marketing and customer modules to make building and executing your campaigns a breeze.
 What’s more, our travel marketing experts are on hand to support you in getting the most from your airport’s destination marketing.
-Get in touch to find out more.
+Download our brochure or contact one of our experts to find out more today.